RENTING GUIDE FOR TENANTS

 Please note that if you do make changes to the property or invite any pets into the home without express permission from either the agent or the landlord you are contravening your assured shorthand tenancy agreement and will be served notice immediately.

-A Tenant´s Responsibility
+Your Tenant Responsibility

 Once you’re settled in get acquainted with how the boiler and other major appliances work.
 Make a note of where the fuse box, stop cock and meters are located.
 If you’re unsure get in touch with your landlord or letting agent who will be able to assist you.
 Do keep the property tidy which will include the garden both front and back.
 If anything breaks or goes wrong get in touch with your landlord or agent right away.